-The regiment was commanded at the Battle of Gettysburg by Lieutenant Colonel Charles R. Mudge.
-Mudge was killed leading the regiment in a charge whose order he questioned, but obeyed: “it is murder, but it’s an order.”
+Lieutenant Colonel Charles R. Mudge commanded the regiment at Gettysburg.
+Mudge was killed leading the regiment in a charge whose order he questioned but obeyed, saying, “it is murder, but it’s an order.”
 Major Charles F. Morse took command after Mudge fell.

 Lieut.
 Col. Charles R. Mudge Captain Thomas B. Robeson